vlazzarini/opcode_compiler/README.md

 compiler object is used to provide two separate functions that are invoked later at init and perf time.
-The `jit_example_c++.csd` example demonstrate two C++ compilers providing two separate JIT objects each one with a function that is called  at init and perf time,
+The `jit_example_c++.csd` example demonstrate two C++ compilers providing two separate JIT objects each one with a function that is called  at init and perf time.
+The `c++_oscil_example.csd` shows a simple sinusoidal oscillator written in C++ and implemented with these opcodes.

 Building the opcodes
 ---------